ucla-brain/image-preprocessing-pipeline/README.md

    `pip install dcimg`

-   On Windows, the conda version of mpi4py is not functional.
-Instead, install the latest [Microsoft MPI from GitHub](https://github.com/microsoft/Microsoft-MPI).
+   **Note:** The last time I checked, Microsoft MPI installed fom conda-forge was functional.
+However, if mpi4py was not functional on Windows, try installing the latest [Microsoft MPI from GitHub](https://github.com/microsoft/Microsoft-MPI).
-   Then, install mpi4py with pip command:

-   `pip install mpi4py`

    **Note:** If installing anaconda as user did not work on Windows, you may test installing it as the system python.